Are Your Pricing Capabilities Optimised Or A Profit Liability? 🌈

 Once you completed the five steps, review them one more time.
 In addition, this will help you ensure that the strategy you chose to take gives you a chance at successfully competing in your target market segments, gaining revenue and market share.

-Companies that don’t have a pricing capability won’t be able to extract a larger share of wallet, customer value and market opportunities they create as competitors who invested in pricing capabilities.
+Companies that don’t have a pricing capability won’t be able to extract a larger share of wallet using the latest price optimisation techniques.

 - Pricing Career Advice (13)